 Along with mapping and analyzing patterns, GIS provides multiple methods of illuminating relationships between geographic features and associated data.
 Information is integrated and organized into layers which can convey a greater understanding of the relationships that may exist between locations - relationships that can explain and predict the how, why, and where of spatial analysis.

 Global Information System (GIS) Map Library

-The Office of Evaluation, Assessment, and Accountabilities has completed a variety of projects using GIS mapping.
+The Evaluation, Assessment, and Data Center has completed a variety of projects using GIS mapping.